-House of Freedom church
+House of Prayer and Freedom church

 Tanzania KIMI Co-ordinators